adetaylor/rfcs/text/0000-stabilize-arbitrary-self-types.md

 - What other designs have been considered and what is the rationale for not choosing them?
 - What is the impact of not doing this?
 - If this is a language proposal, could this be done in a library or macro instead?
 Does the proposed change make Rust code easier or harder to read, understand, and maintain?

+TODO.
+To include:

+- Arguments for/against doing this as a new `MethodReceiver` trait
+- Arguments for/against stabilizing the unstable `Receiver` trait instead of this
+- Arguments for/against doing a pointer-based `Deref` or `MethodReceiver` at the same time as this, or whether it truly can be orthogonal (as discussed at https://github.com/rust-lang/rust/issues/44874#issuecomment-1483607125)

 # Prior art
 [prior-art]: #prior-art